mkfares/StatisticsWithR/README.md

 # Statistics With R
-Introduction to statistics using language R.
+Introduction to statistics using the R language.